Groovy Tutorial: Map Example

 Declare Groovy Map

-To declare or creating a Groovy map is simpler than using Java.
-A map can declare as an empty map or filled the map with default values.
+To declare or create a Groovy map is simpler than using Java.
+A map can be declared as an empty map or filled the map with default values.
 Here's an example of an empty map.

 def emptyMap = [:]